jasonmelgoza/mavericks/src/pages/projects/esign-wizard.md

 {% /gallery %}

 ## The Solution

-The idea was simple: at any point in the product, once a customer wanted to send out documents for signature, we would guide them through a four-step wizard.
-They would choose the documents they want to send, identify signing parties, select where they needed to fill in information and sign on the document, and finally provide an outgoing message to the signing parties.
-Now, this solution sounds easy and straightforward but I have to admit it too work to arrive it.
-This solution had to flexible and handle different use cases and ways of interaction.
-For example a user may not have any documents in mind and only the signing parties or a user may want to pre-select a set of documents they’re currently looking at in a folder in our file-browser.

 The concept was simple: whenever a customer reached the point of needing to dispatch documents for signature within our product, a streamlined four-step wizard would come to their aid.
 First, customers select the documents they wish to send.
 Next, they pinpoint their signing parties.
 Then, they designate areas for information entry and signatures on the document.
 Finally, they craft a message to accompany the documents to the signing parties.
 While this process may seem intuitive, it required significant effort to lock down.
 We designed this solution to be flexible, capable of accommodating a variety of use cases and interaction methods.
 For instance, a user might start without specific documents in mind, focusing solely on the signing parties.
 Alternatively, they might wish to start the process by pre-selecting documents from a folder they are currently browsing in our file browser.